Nebula-Block-Data/docs/API_Reference/Billing_Resources/Get_Credit_Balance.md

 # User Credit Balance

-This API endpoint allows you to retrieve the user's current credit balance.
-The request requires authentication using a bearer token, which can be obtained from the login API.
+Retrieve the current credit balance for your account.

 ## HTTP Request